jqn/BusyMama/README.md

 ## Instructions

 Download or clone this repo on your machine, open the project using Android Studio.
-Go to [Firebase](https://firebase.google.com/), create an account, setup a project for Android, setup Firebase authentication, database and storage.
+Go to [Firebase](https://firebase.google.com/), create an account, setup a project for Android, setup Firebase authentication, and Places database .
 Follow the instructions on Firebase console, and download the appropriate json file.
 Once Gradle builds the project, click "run" and choose an emulator.
 A Google Services API key is also required.

 ## User Experience